2lay/aoc/README.md

 ## 🎄🌟 AoC *(Advent of Code)*
 Hey there!
-Here are all my solutions to Advent of Code, feel free to take a look!
+Here are all my solutions to Advent of Code, feel free to open the **src** directory and take a look!

 Everything here is written using **TypeScript** with the help of **Deno**!